-As much as I enjoy the espionage genre in film and television, for some reason I haven’t found that many spy novelists that appeal to me.
-In my book John LeCarre’ still sets the standard, but if I had to pick a runner-up, it would be Alan Furst.
+As much as I enjoy the espionage genre in film and television, for some reason I haven’t found that many spy novelists who appeal to me.
+In my book John le Carré still sets the standard, but if I had to pick a runner-up, it would be Alan Furst.
 Furst writes atmospheric, realistic espionage novels set in Europe during the thirties and forties — ten of them, so far.
-For my money none of them have quite lived up to the first two, Night Soldiers (1988) and Dark Star (1990), which are epic in scope, gritty, detailed, and powerful…the ending of Night Soldiers, in particular, still sings in my memory months after reading it.
+For my money none of them have quite lived up to the first two, Night Soldiers (1988) and Dark Star (1990), which are epic in scope, gritty, detailed, and powerful; the ending of Night Soldiers, in particular, still sings in my memory months after reading it.
 But even so, each subsequent adventure has been well worth reading.

-Kingdom of Shadows (2000) is the sixth, and like many of them, features an expatriate protagonist whose particular situation illuminates the plight of one of the many nations impacted by the world-shaking events of the era.
-In this case, it’s Nicholas Morath, a Hungarian advertising man living in Paris, whose uncle’s diplomatic position leads him to engage in risky assignments all across Europe against the burgeoning power of fascist Germany — taking him from France to Belgium, Czechoslovakia, Austria, Romania, and Hungary, among other places.
+Kingdom of Shadows (2000) is the sixth, and like many of them features an expatriate protagonist whose particular situation illuminates the plight of one of the many nations impacted by the world-shaking events of the era.
+In this case, it’s Nicholas Morath, a Hungarian advertising man living in Paris, whose uncle’s diplomatic position leads him to engage in risky assignments all across Europe against the burgeoning power of fascist Germany — work that takes him from France to Belgium, Czechoslovakia, Austria, Romania, and Hungary, among other places.

 By now I’m familiar enough with Furst’s work to recognize its requisite component elements.
 The protagonist is almost always a man in his forties, worldly, brave, usually a romantic and a lady’s man, often caught in the crossfire between fascist and communist intelligence dealings.
 There’s almost always a great deal of business set in Paris, and always at least one scene that takes place in a notorious restaurant there.
 The formula is pretty unwavering, which is starting to get a little tiresome.